mainSpi/slidez/readme.md

 ## Installation

-To use Mitocôndria Virtual, simply visit the deployed version on GitHub Pages at [Mitocôndria Virtual](https://mainSpi.github.io).
+To use it, either clone the repo and host it yourself or visit on [Slidez](https://slidez.vercel.app)

 Since it's a PWA, no additional installation steps are required.
+If you wish to install it on your device, follow the instructions on your browser.

 ## Usage

-1. Open the [Mitocôndria Virtual](https://mainSpi.github.io) link in your web browser.
+1. Open the [Slidez](https://slidez.vercel.app) link in your web browser.
-2. Explore the various interactive features to understand the processes within a mitochondrion.
+2. Edit PDF's online.

 ## License

 Não tenho a menor ideia de o que escrever aqui e o chatgpt nao vai me salvar dessa

-salvando aqui:
-https://www.svgviewer.dev/
+muito bom esse site aqui vou salvar pra nao esquecer: https://www.svgviewer.dev/